 - Behavioral therapy, which helps you replace dysfunctional patterns with healthy ones

-- Talk therapy as a means of talking through your plans for sobriety
+- Individual therapy as a means of talking through your plans for sobriety

 - Group therapy that introduces you to accountability for relapse prevention